gustycooper/gustycooper.github.io/labs/labs_lab06_01.md

 }
 ```

 You should notice how fillArray() throws a java.io.fileNotFoundException.
+We study exceptions in [Exceptions, Try](/gustycooper.github.io/mydoc_6a_exceptions).
+For now you can mimick this code.
 Since you will be calling this method from your main() method, your main() must either catch of throw the exception.
 For example, you can declare you main() as follows.

 ```java
 public static void main(String[] args) throws FileNotFoundException